Collagen Sources & Marine Collagen

 The sources of collagen

 Most supplements are made of hydrolyzed collagen made by a process that breaks down the proteins into peptides.
 Hydrolyzed collagen has lower molecular weight and higher water solubility so it can be easily dissolved in foods and drinks.
-The main sources of collagen are animal and are the following:
+The main sources of collagen are animals and the following:

 - Hydrolyzed marine collagen: made from bones, scales, and skin of fish and shellfish